In the First Place: Recording

 "In the First Place" was written by Manley and Tony Ashton, the Remo Four's keyboard player.
 The song was relatively unusual for the band, in that they were best known as a non-vocal group and had recently developed a soul-jazz sound in their live act.
 The song is in the psychedelic style typical of the era and recalls Harrison's "Blue Jay Way" in its combination of Indian and psychedelic influences.
 According to drummer Roy Dyke, the Indian influence was in keeping with the atmosphere during the sessions and the prevailing trend in London.

 Although the 1999 single artwork lists 1967 as the year of recording, Beatles recording historian Matt Hurwitz identifies the date as 22 January 1968.
 Ashton was the vocalist on the track, which Harrison produced and also played guitar and sang on.
 Five takes of the song were taped that day at Abbey Road, with Ken Scott as the recording engineer.

 Having adopted an approach whereby he created pieces of a certain mood and length, as determined by the film, Harrison did not include "In the First Place" in the soundtrack.
 According to author Alan Clayson, the song was unlikely to have been considered as a possible release by the Remo Four, had they been able to secure a recording contract, given that it was such a departure from their usual style.
 The group disbanded later in 1968 and then, without Manley, formed the trio Ashton, Gardner and Dyke.
 This band recorded the track – now titled "As It Was in the First Place" and with Ashton credited as the sole writer – for their 1969 album Ashton, Gardner and Dyke.
-The album received little attention, although the trio went on to enjoy chart success with their 1971 single "Resurrection Shuffle".
+The album received little attention, although the trio went on to enjoy chart success with their 1971 single "The Resurrection Shuffle".